Healthy Homes Assessment Trentham

 Draught Stopping Trentham

-Draughts increase the likelihood of low temperatures inside homes.
-A damp home costs more to heat, which means wasting energy and increased bills.
+Draughts are a major cause of low temperatures inside houses.
+A cold house costs more to heat, which means wasting money and energy.

-If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap or crack, then it’s most likely a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Gaps greater than 3mm that let air in or out of the house require seals.
-For example, if the open fireplace isn’t used it may cause draughts and should be blocked off.
-Property managers and landlords are responsible for making sure that such draughts are squelched whenever possible.
+If you can feel external air flowing in or an unobstructed draught coming from a crack or a gap or crack, then it is likely to be a gap or hole which needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+Any gaps greater than 3mm that let air in or out from your house need to be sealed.
+In the case of an open fireplace isn’t in use it can create draughts.
+This should be sealed off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched whenever imaginable.

-You don’t need to cover up gaps or holes which are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement within the building as the household gets warmer and cooler, to allow them to be closed and opened rather than being stuck.
-We will test all doors and windows during your Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement within the building when the home warms and cools so that they are able to be closed and opened instead of than securing.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections